cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 You might notice that once you've updated this setting, Tailwind no longer defaults to the `prefers-color-selction`.
-If you refresh and visit the homepage, even if you have your browser or OS settings prefering dark styles, the dark styles are not being applied automatically.
+If you refresh and visit the homepage, even if you have your browser or OS settings preferring dark styles, the dark styles are not applied automatically.
 This is what we want.
 That means Tailwind is now looking for a `dark` class which is what we will use to toggle back and forth.